 Frankfort is a tiny city located in the state of Kansas.
 With a population of 723 people and just one neighborhood, Frankfort is the 244th largest community in Kansas.
-Frankfort has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Frankfort was built prior to World War II, making it one of the older and more historic cities in the country.

 Because occupations involving physical labor dominate the local economy, Frankfort is generally considered to be a blue-collar town.
 36.66% of the Frankfort workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Frankfort is a city of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Frankfort who work in teaching (14.82%), office and administrative support (11.32%), and healthcare (7.55%).